ADS-laboratory/chrono-probe/README.md

 // todo: change name
-# fractional-period
+# Time complexity plot
-A rust library to estimate the time complexity of algorithms.
+A rust library to plot and estimate the time complexity of algorithms.

 ## Configuration
 ### Install Rust